Ready to make your home smart? You have to choose a team if you want to control your smart home gadgets using a voice-operated speaker.

-Smart speakers are first and foremost a home for the voice assistants they house.
-Sure you can control them with a phone to get them to play music like a Bluetooth speaker, but fundamentally they're made to be interacted with through your voice.
+Smart speakers are first and foremost a home for voice assistants.
+Sure, you can control them with a phone to get them to play music like a Bluetooth speaker, but you’re meant to talk to them.

 Building Siri, Alexa and the Google Assistant into your household speaker makes a lot of sense.
 Although it's often embarrassing to start talking to your phone in public, the same social pressures don't exist in the home where you can be as weird as you like with your new robot pal.